gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 your own.

-At this point, the instructions for continuing **briefly diverge,** depending on what choice you made on the last screen.
+At this point, the instructions for continuing **briefly diverge,** depending on what choice you made between "My iPhone" or "My Child's".

 ### Setup wizard steps for Family Sharing